XMIR, a Quick Tour

 The <sheets>

-element will rarely be empty.
-It contains a list of all
+element contains a list of all

 post-processors that were applied to the document after is parsing.